troubleNZ/SC-VRse/README.md

 ### current issues

 - profile.json , used for autoloading a saved set of screen settings, isnt loading properly (ironically)
 - dark mode is broken sorry

+### future plans
+- visualize and interact with the mbk/hotas binding xml